Learning to thrive in the new millennium

 Many students find it difficult to tell employers about the concrete value of their study abroad experiences.
 A study by the Finnish Center for International Mobility (CIMO) and Demos Helsinki also concluded that young people need to make the competencies gained through their study abroad experience more visible and concrete to employers.
 They can tell how studying abroad taught them specific skills, which often are the same skills that employers value as well.

-For instance, the following skills can typically be gained from international experience: Interacting with people who hold different interests, values, or perspectives; understanding cultural differences; adapting to situations of change, and gaining new knowledge from experiences.
+For instance, the following skills can typically be gained from the international experience: Interacting with people who hold different interests, values, or perspectives; understanding cultural differences; adapting to situations of change, and gaining new knowledge from experiences.
 Self-confidence and self-knowledge are also some likely and important by-products of a study abroad experience.

 Tips for making your study abroad semester count